Sibozhu/LING131-Final-Project/README.md

 It is the directory in which we place all our attempts on feature engineering, selections and boosting algorithms.
 Also, you can only run them on the Kaggle competition kernel.

+"with_only_market_data.ipynb" is the version we tried without using any news data but only market data.
+Surprisingly this version's result is slightly worse than our actual submitted version, means the news data indeed helped with the prediction.

+"xgboost_version.ipynb" is the version we used xgboost instead of LightGBM, the reason why we discarded it is explained in the report.